srfoster/psychology-and-coding/README.md

 Welcome to Racket v7.*.
 ```

 Now, you can install packages contained in this repo.
-Currently, there is only one -- an incomplete translation of the experimental setup described in Carstensen, et al paper (["Context Shapes Early Diversity in Abstract Thought"](https://ucsdnews.ucsd.edu/pressrelease/culture_shapes_how_we_learn_to_reason)) into various programming langauges.
+Currently, there is only one -- an incomplete translation of the experimental setup described in Carstensen, et al paper (["Context Shapes Early Diversity in Abstract Thought"](https://ucsdnews.ucsd.edu/pressrelease/culture_shapes_how_we_learn_to_reason)) into two programming langauges:

+1) One that plays jingles when shapes are the same,
+2) One that plays jingles when shapes are different

 ```
 git clone git@github.com:srfoster/psychology-and-coding.git